 Sometimes Gol Farang is designed in the flower pot, and its other types' names are:

-Gol Farang Bijaar, Baazoo Bandy, Dasteh Gol, Mostofy and …. .
+Gol Farang Bijaar, Bazoo Bandy, Dasteh Gol, Mostofy and…..

 GOL FARANG MOSTOFY

 The title “Mostofy” was honored from kings to their functionaries.
-This style has mainly common in cities of Araak, Tabriz and Bijaar and it’s most probably referred to one of the Mortifies from Qajar Period, basically this style is formed by some rhombus which are combined with “Gol Farang “ designs and decorative branches or even sometimes Islimy designs are used for more decoration.
+This style has mainly common in cities of Arak, Tabriz, and Bijaar and it’s most probably referred to one of the Mortifies from Qajar Period, basically, this style is formed by some rhombus which is combined with “Gol Farang “ designs and decorative branches or even sometimes Islimy designs are used for more decoration.

 GOL FARANG LACHAK TORANJ

-In this style the central “Toranj” is fully surround with red roses and "Gol Farang" flowerpots and the recognizable difference of the design and the color of “Lachak” , from the main base , has created an elliptical shape right in the center of the carpet which the central “Toranj” is bragging in it.
+In this style the central “Toranj” is fully surrounded with red roses and "Gol Farang" flowerpots and the recognizable difference of the design and the color of “Lachak”, from the main base, has created an elliptical shape right in the center of the carpet which the central “Toranj” is bragging in it.
 Wide margins in this style reflect the designs and main colors of the basement.